-RUDYARD KIPLING .
+RUDYARD KIPLING

 BOOKS BY RUDYARD KIPLING

-ACTIONS AND REACTIONS BRUSHWOOD BOY, THE CAPTAINS COURAGEOUS COLLECTED VERSE DAY'S WORK, THE DEPARTMENTAL DITTIES AND BALLADS AND BAR-RACK-ROOM BALLADS FIVE NATIONS, THE FRANCE AT WAR HISTORY OF ENGLAND, A JUNGLE BOOK, THE JUNGLE BOOK, SECOND JUST SO SONG BOOK JUST SO STORIES Ктм KIPLING STORIES AND POEMS EVERY CHILD SHOULD KNOW KIPLING BIRTHDAY BOOK, THE LIFE'S HANDICAP: BEING STORIES OF MINE OWN PEOPLE
+ACTIONS AND REACTIONS Brushwood Boy, The CAPTAINS COURAGEOUS COLLECTED VERSE DAY'S WORK, THE DEPARTMENTAL DITTIES AND BALLADS AND BAR-RACK-ROOM BALLADS FIVE NATIONS, THE FRANCE AT WAR HISTORY OF ENGLAND, A JUNGLE BOOK, THE JUNGLE BOOK, SECOND JUST SO SONG BOOK JUST SO STORIES Ктм KIPLING STORIES POEMS EVERY CHILD SHOULD KNOW KIPLING BIRTHDAY BOOK.
+LIFE'S HANDICAP: BEING STORIES OF MINE OWN

 LIGHT THAT FAILED, THE

+PEOPLE

-MANY INVENTIONS NAULAHKA, THE (WITH WOLCOTT BALESTIER) PLAIN TALES FROM THE Huls PUCK OF POOK'S HILL REWARDS AND FAIRIES SEA TO SEA.
-FROM SEVEN SEAS, THE SOLDIER STORIES SOLDIERS THREE, THE STORY OF THE GADSBYS, AND IN BLACK AND WHITE SONG OF THE ENGLISH.
-THE.
-SONGS FROM BOOKS STALKY & CO.
-THEY TRAFFICS AND DISCOV-ERIES UNDER THE DEODARS, THE PHANTON RICK-SHAW, AND WEE WILLIE WINKIE
+MANY INVENTIONS NAULAHKA, THE (WITH WOLCOTT BALESTIER) PLAIN TALES FROM THE Huls Puck of Pook's Hill REWARDS AND FAIRIES SEA TO SEA.
+FROM SEVEN SEAS.
+THE SOLDIER STORIES SOLDIERS THREE.
+THE STORY OF THE GADSBYS.
+AND IN BLACK WHITE SONG OF THE ENGLISH, THE Songs From Books STALKY & Co.
+THEY Traffics and Discov-ERIES Under the Deodars.
+The Phanton Rick-AND WEE SHAW.
+WILLIE WINKIE

 WITH THE NIGHT MAIL

-BY

-RUDYARD KIPLING
+BY RUDYARD KIPLING